 Calculating customer acquisition cost (CAC)

 Almost every new customer comes with a cost that can be calculated based on the marketing effort put forth to acquire them.
+To know whether your customer acquisition efforts are working, you will need to understand how to calculate your customer acquisition costs (CAC).

-Your customer acquisition cost is the total cost of marketing divided by the number of new customers acquired.
+Your customer acquisition cost is the total cost of marketing divided by the number of customers acquired.

 For example, say your Instagram page brings in 50 customers a month and you spend $500 creating content.
 Your customer acquisition cost would be $10: